LEOB3TA/MiniC_ANTLR/README.md

 - if-else
 - while
 - block ({})
-- printf -> only for int and double types,  you can insert also boolean value that will be cast to integer
+- printf -> only for int and double types,  you can insert also boolean value that will be cast to integer, you can only use %d and %f format
-- scanf -> only for int and double types, you can insert also boolean value that will be cast to integer
+- scanf -> only for int and double types, you can insert also boolean value that will be cast to integer, you can only use %d and %f format

 # Contribute